 - Clean up any email in the Junk E-mail folder

 - Sort through your Sent Items, if you still have content from 5 or even 10 years ago, I think you can probably safely delete them if no longer needed

 - If you have a large amount of old data, you may find it easier to Archive content to a separate PST/Data File.
 This will move the content from your current Outlook Data File into a new archive file which you can open and access at any stage in the future should you need to, but will free up space in your active file.
 To archive go to the File tab and click the Tools button from the Info screen.
 Select Clean Up Old Items from the menu and follow the prompts to archive old content.

 - Empty the Deleted Items folder!
 Just because you have deleted an email doesn’t mean it’s gone.
 It is sitting in your Deleted Items folder still taking up space.

 - Compact your PST file, depending on your version of Outlook you can do this through File > Account Settings.
 Select the Data Files tab and select your PST file then click Settings.
 Click the Compact Now button.

-- The Data Files screen, as outlined above, will display the location on your computer where your PST file is stored, this allows you to navigate to this location through Windows Explorer and view the file size of your PST file.
-If your file is over 1.5-2GB in size, then your file is large and you should attempt to reduce the size to assist with performance.
+- The Data Files screen, as outlined above, will display the location on your computer where your Outlook Data File is stored, this allows you to navigate to this location through File Explorer and view the file size of your Outlook Data File.
+If your file is over 5GB in size, then your file is large and you should attempt to reduce the size to assist with performance.